comScore

 Shelf life

-In addition to offering similar nutritional benefits to fresh veggies, the long shelf life of frozen veggies can make it easier to reduce your food waste.
+In addition to offering similar nutritional benefits to fresh vegetables, the long shelf life of frozen veggies can make it easier to reduce your food waste.
 Frozen spinach can last for up to a year in your freezer, compared to fresh spinach, which won’t last for much more than a week.
-Frozen veggies also give you the flexibility to toss a handful of snap peas into your stir-fry one night without committing to using up a whole bunch of the fresh stuff before it goes bad.
+Frozen vegetables also give you the flexibility to toss a handful of snap peas into your stir-fry one night without committing to using up a whole bunch of the fresh stuff before it goes bad.

 Related: This Clever Trick Will Prevent Freezer Burn for Good (And Major Food Waste)